OsomePteLtd/principles/src/general.md

    // good

-   Create a pull request, get all required approves.
+   Create a pull request, get all required approves, enable auto-merge.
    ```

    If there is a small change like a typo fix or rename, push a fix and enable auto-merge.